İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 When only one or a few teeth are missing, partial denture clips are attached to adjacent natural teeth.
 A partial denture, also called a partial, can be made of various materials, with plastic or metal as the base, depending on the support required.
 Metal is lighter and stronger.

-Pros and Cons of Partial Dentures
+Pros and Cons of Partial Denture

 The denture is simple to remove and place, and for this reason, the denture is utilized in provisional replacement of a single tooth.
 There exists a flexible partial denture, constructed with a thicker, tougher and more pliable plastic such as nylon.
-This choice offers a closer fit and is less perceptible than standard acrylic dentures.
+This choice offers a closer fit and is less perceptible than standard acrylic prosthesis.

 For anyone who wants more stability and more strength, it is possible to have a metal framework partial denture, providing additional stability in the form of metal clasps that grip neighboring teeth.

-Types of Single Tooth Dentures
+Types of Single Tooth Prosthesis

 Flipper Denture